anhtuank7c/learn-c/week_01_day_01/Operators.md

 Bitwise operators work on the binary representation of integers, operating bit by bit to perform logical operations.

-These operators are incredibly faster than arithmetic and other operators.
+**These operators are incredibly faster than arithmetic and other operators (5-20x faster) bue to its simplicity as a single CPU instruction**

 There are a total 6 bitwise operators in C.